 Kunming - Nicknamed China's 'Spring City' due to its temperate weather, Kunming is the capital of Yunnan Province.
-Kunming has long plated an important city for trade due to its significant location on the borders of Southeast Asia.
+Kunming has long played an important role as a trading city due to its significant location on the borders of Southeast Asia.